Grants & Other Funding Opportunities

 The Buzzards Bay NEP provides technical support to municipalities within our watershed, and may also provide technical support outside our watershed depending on staff availability and transferability of the project.

-Is your town having trouble finding match for environmental grants?
+Is your town having trouble meeting match requirements for environmental grants?
 Consider matching Buzzards Bay NEP or CZM CPR grants with funding from other sources, like Massachusetts Environmental Trust.
 CZM grants and MET funds are state funds and can be used to match federally funded grant programs like the Buzzards Bay NEP's or Massachusetts DEP's 319 NPS program.

 Click on the link Other Funding Opportunities for funding opportunities in other agency programs.